 French President Valery Giscard d'Estaing has proposed a massive conference on cooperation between western Europe, Africa and Arab nations.

-French President Valery Giscard d'Estaing has proposed a massive conference on cooperation between western Europe, Africa and Arab nations.
+Background: French President Valery Giscard d'Estaing has proposed a massive conference on cooperation between western Europe, Africa and Arab nations.
 He told a news conference in Paris on Thursday (15 February) that he hoped to visit Sudan to discuss the plan with President Jaafar Nimeiri.
 France is chairman of the European Common Market Commission for the first half of this year while Sudan presides over the Organisation of African Unity.

 SYNOPSIS: President Giscard met reporters at the Elysee Place, where he began by discussing the peace talks between Egypt and Israel.
 He said he doubted that the talks would produce a peace treaty.